Another Book of Nothing Chapters 20 - 24:

 With form or without?

-Before we go on to investigate perspectives other than that of imagination or belief in a personal God, having hopefully established its validity and authenticity in recognising the reality of such a human need, let’s explore what may actually happen when this kind of devotion becomes intense.
-In such a state of sustained concentration on a single object, what happens to the mind?
-If through constant practice, the mind no longer skips from one thought to another, but remains fixed on one image without moving, what happens to the sense of self?
+Before we go on to consider approaches in the quest for enlightenment other than that of creative imagination and belief in a personal God, having hopefully established the validity and authenticity of such a human need in response to the unknown, let’s explore what may actually happen when this kind of devotion reaches a level of extreme intensity.
+In such a state of unwavering and sustained concentration on a single object, what happens to the mind?
+If, through constant practice, the mind no longer skips from one thought to another, but remains fixed on one image without moving, what happens to the sense of self?

 Sri Ramakrishna Paramahansa